DawidPerkowskiGit/DP_Exchange_Currency_App_NG/README.md

 ## About application

-Currency exchange rates single page frontend application.
-This project is using REST API to communicate with backend of my another application, to display available currencies and exchange rates data.
-This is basic version, where users can view latest exchange rates for over 30 currencies.
-There are many things i want to implement.
+Single-page currency exchange rates frontend application that interacts with a REST API, connecting to the backend of another application.
+The app provides data on available currencies and current exchange rates for over 30 currencies.

 Repository of backend application that returns exchange rates in JSON format: https://github.com/DawidPerkowskiGit/ExchangeCurrencyApp_DP

 ## Technologies
-Angular 13, Angular Materials, HTML, Docker, Render.
+Angular 13, RxJS, Bootstrap, Angular Materials, Docker, REST API.

 ## More detailed information about modules